 Punch sets, like the ones listed above in the AR-15/AR-308 section, help for getting a pin or two hammered in properly to the frame.
 No other specialized tools will be required.

 For fitting the slide to the frame, you may want to get some lapping compound, one in 300 to 320 grit and the other in 600 grit.
-This ensures that as you work the slide back and forth on the frame rails there won’t be any friction.
+This ensures that as you work the slide back and forth on the frame rails there won’t be any friction on the finished product.

-To use the lapping compound, apply a thin layer to the frame's rails and then work the slide back and forth.
-You will want to use the 320 grit for the first series of passes and once it feels relatively smooth, clean it off with some water and a rag.
+To use the lapping compound, first apply a thin layer to the frame's rails and then work the slide back and forth.
+You will want to use the 300 to 320 grit for the first series of passes and once it feels relatively smooth, clean it off with some water and a rag.
 Next, you will apply the 600 grit, and move the slide back and forth until it feels buttery smooth with the frame.
 Make sure to clean it off again afterwards.

 If your slide moves back and forth freely without applying the lapping compound, there is no need to use it, and sometimes this will happen and you'll get lucky.
 Make sure to fire a healthy amount of ammo through the gun to fully break it in as M1911's are known to be a bit finicky from time to time.

 If you have a basic Punch Set (like those listed in the AR-15/AR-308 section) and a Bench Block (as listed in the M1911 tool section) you have everything you need for this project, but you may find a set of needle nose pliers helps with the magazine spring installation.
 It is very easy, likely the easiest off all builds we support.

 Basic Bench Block - https://www.midwayusa.com/product/272269/lyman-x-block-gunsmith-bench-block